msteblu/MstebluPortfolio/README.md

 ## Description

 Welcome to my portfolio page!
 This is a REACT site where I showcase some of the projects I have built — individually or as a group.
-It provides descriptions of projects I have worked on as well as links to further information about the applications and their repositories.
+It provides descriptions of projects I have worked on, as well as links to further information about the applications and their repositories.
 You can also find more information about me and how to get into contact with me.

 ## Table of Contents